Radar's In-Cluster Architecture: Outbound-Only, Scoped, Live by Default

 The short version

-The agent is a small Go binary that dials out to one FQDN over TLS, authenticates with a cluster-scoped bearer token, runs with a read-only ClusterRole unless you opt into more, serves on-demand requests from the Radar backend over a yamux-multiplexed WebSocket, and never stores logs or exec sessions at rest.
+In-cluster Radar is a small Go binary that dials out to one FQDN over TLS, authenticates with a cluster-scoped bearer token, runs with a read-only ClusterRole unless you opt into more, serves on-demand requests reverse-proxied from the Radar Cloud control plane over a yamux-multiplexed WebSocket, and never stores logs or exec sessions at rest.
+The control plane doesn't cache cluster state - everything you see in the dashboard is served live from the in-cluster pod.
 It's ~32MB RSS at steady state on a typical cluster.
 If it gets compromised, the ClusterRole is the ceiling on what an attacker can do.

 None of this is revolutionary.
 It's just the default every hosted Kubernetes tool should have been shipping for the last five years.
 Some do.
 Many don't.
 If you're evaluating one, these are the five questions to ask - ours or anyone else's.